eatmynerds/eatmynerds.live/content/personal/intro.md

 +++
 title = "👋 Welcome"
 date = 2025-11-04
+updated = 2025-11-06
 description = "An introduction to my personal blog and what you can find here."
 +++

 # Welcome

 Thanks for visiting my website.
-This is my space to write about my thoughts, share stuff I'm working on, and write about the things that I'm passionate about.

 ### What You'll Find Here